How councils and other authorities issue fixed penalty notices (FPNs) for environmental offences, fine limits and how money can be spent.

 - how they can appeal (if they can appeal)

 Enforcement officers must be authorised in writing by the authority they issue FPNs for.

-Parish council enforcement staff must also complete an approved training course.
+Parish council enforcement staff must also complete a suitable training course.

 All enforcement officers should also:

 - have a uniform, identification and a Police and Criminal Evidence Act (PACE) notebook

 They should follow guidance on how to issue FPNs.

 If you have an appeals system, include the following information about how to appeal against the FPN:

 - how, when and where to appeal

 - what happens if the appeal is successful (no further action will be taken and the FPN will be cancelled)